What is a door supervisor?

 They are more commonly wearing body worn cameras and are entitled to record any interaction they have with customers and the public.

-If you’d like to become a Door Supervisor, see our guide How to get an SIA Licence alternatively you can book a course through the link below.
+If you’d like to become a Door Supervisor, see our guide How to get an SIA Licence.